kartikhimself/CryptoTracker/README.md

-# CryptoWatch
+# Crypto Portfolio
-CryptoWatch uses coinmarketcap.com to track the value of your crypto coin portfolio.
+Crypto Portfolio uses coinmarketcap.com to track the value of your crypto coin portfolio.

 ## Usage